Giorgi-Badzagua/Badza1/README.md

 - 👋 Hi, I’m @Badza
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning css
+- 🌱 I’m currently learning html/css/js/react
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me giobadza666@gmail.com

 <!---
 Badza1/Badza1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.